This weekend we celebrate Oktoberfest.

 Red potatoes are waxy and hold up well.
 Ditto for all purpose potatoes, like Yukon gold.
 White bakers are starchy and break up a little after cooking.
 But go ahead and use what you have.

-1 medium yellow or white onion diced, a good cup or so
+1 medium yellow or white onion diced, a good cup or so (not sweet onion – I like common storage yellow onions)

 2-3 ribs celery, diced